SuperPWA/super-progressive-web-apps/readme.txt

 = 1.6 =
 * Date: 23.April.2018
-* New Feature: WordPress Multisite Compatibility.
+* New Feature: WordPress Multisite Network Compatibility.
 One of the most requested features for SuperPWA is now here!
 * New Feature: Added description to the manifest.
 You can now include a brief description of what your app is about.
 * Enhancement: Moved manifest to the very top of wp_head for better compatibility with some browsers.
 * Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.
-* Enhancement: Force https on all assets and dependencies solving the problem of http:// URLs in manifest and service worker once and for all.
+* Enhancement: Force https:// on all assets and dependencies solving the problem of http:// URLs in manifest and service worker once and for all.
 * Enhancement: Relative URL for manifest for out of the box compatibility with CDN's.
 * Enhancement: Removed forcing of trailing slash on manifest and service worker URLs for better compatibility.